What saddle profile am I?

 My water bottle has fallen off

-First of all, apologies for this happening.
 Check that the studs are on tight and do not spin in your fingers.
 Please ensure you have a number ‘2’ stamped on the studs, this is visible once you remove the bolt.
-These are softer than the first gen and were supplied in bottles from Nov ’15, these newer studs provide more grip and can be fine-tuned by tightening further.
+These are softer than the first generation and were supplied in bottles from Nov ’15, these newer studs provide more grip and can be fine-tuned by tightening further.

 The new studs also came with updated bolts with blue Loctite to prevent the rare occurrence of the studs loosening and causing the bottle to drop.
 If you do not have the new studs and purchased your bottle after Nov ’15, please contact your supplier for new studs.